cosmos/interchain-security/docs/testnet/start-testnet-tutorial.md

 }
 EOF
 ```

+* *Note that each consumer chain project is expected to have its own binary and genesis file.
+Therefore the proposal's `genesis_hash` and `binary_hash` fields used in the context of this tutorial are irrelevant*

 <br/><br/>

 __2. Submit proposal for the consumer chain to the provider chain__
 This command below will create a governance proposal and allow us to vote for it.
 ```